-Measure 3f is the school handling information appropriately?
-Result Points Possible Farned Information Handling Meets Standard: The school materially complies with applicable laws, rules, regulations, and requirements of the performance certificate relating to the handling of information inclinities but not limited from maintaining the security of student records under the Family Educational Rights and 25 Privacy Act and other applicable authorities; storing and transferring student and personnel records; and securely maintaining testing materials.
-Partially Meets Standard: The school largely exhibits compliance with applicable laws, rules, regulations, and requirements of the performance certificate relating to the handling of information.
-Instances of non-compliance are minor and quickly remedied, with documentation, by the 15 governing board.
-Does Not Meet Standard: The school exhibits frequent and/or significant failure to materially comply with applicable laws, rules, regulations, or provisions of the performance certificate relating to the handling of information; and/or matters of non-compliance are not quickly remedied, with documentation by the governing board.
-0 Notes 0 Measure 4a INDICATOR 4: SCHOOL ENVIRONMENT Is the school complying with transportation requirements?
-Result Points Possible Points Earned Transportation Meets Standard: The school provides student transportation within its primary attendance area and materially complies with applicable laws, 25 protectives and requirements of the performance certained to a partially Meets Standard: The school largely exhibits compliance with applicable laws, rules, regulations, or requirements of the performance certificate relating to transportation; and/or provides and incomplete form of transportation services.
-Instances of non-compliance are minor and 15 quickly remedied, with documentation, by the governing board.
-Does Not Meet Standard: The school exhibits frequent and/or significant failure to materially comply with applicable laws, rules, regulations, or provisions of the performance certificate relating to transportation; and/or matters of non-compliance are not quickly remedied, with documentation and/or the exhol does not provide transportation.
-0 Notes · ; 0 Measure 4b Is the school complying with facilities requirements?
-Result Points Possible Points Earned Public Transparency Meets Standard: The school materially complies with applicable laws, rules, regulations , and requirements of the performance certificate relating to the school facilities and grounds, including but not limited to: Americans with Disabilities Act, fire inspections and related records, viable certification of occupancy or other required building use authorization, and documentation of requisite insurance coverage.
+Measure 3f Is the school handling information appropriately?
+Result Points Possible Points Earned Information Handling Meets Standard: The school materially complies with applicable laws, rules, regulations, and requirements of the performance certificate relating to the handling of information, including but not limited to: maintaining the security of student records under the Family Educational Rights and Privacy Act and other applicable authorities; storing and transferring student and personnel records; and securely maintaining testing materials.
+25 Partially Meets Standard: The school largely exhibits compliance with applicable laws, rules, regulations, and requirements of the performance certificate relating to the handling of information.
+Instances of non-compliance are minor and quickly remedied, with documentation, by the governing board.
+15 Does Not Meet Standard: The school exhibits frequent and/or significant failure to materially comply with applicable laws, rules, regulations, or provisions of the performance certificate relating to the handling of information; and/or matters of non-compliance are not quickly remedied, with documentation, by the governing board.
+0 Notes 0 INDICATOR 4: SCHOOL ENVIRONMENT Measure 4a Is the school complying with transportation requirements?
+Result Points Possible Points Earned Fransportation Meets Standard: The school provides student transportation within its primary attendance area and materially complies with applicable laws, rules, regulations, and requirements of the performance certificate relating to transportation.
+Partially Meets Standard: The school largely exhibits compliance with applicable laws, rules, regulations, or requirements of the performance 25 certificate relating to transportation; and/or provides and incomplete form of transportation services.
+Instances of non-compliance are minor and quickly remedied, with documentation, by the governing board.
+15 Does Not Meet Standard: The school exhibits frequent and/or significant failure to materially comply with applicable laws, rules, regulations, or provisions of the performance certificate relating to transportation; and/or matters of non-compliance are not quickly remedied, with documentation, by the governing board; and/or the school does not provide transportation.
+0 0 Notes Measure 4b Is the school complying with facilities requirements?
+Result Points Possible Points Earned Public Transparency Meets Standard: The school materially complies with applicable laws, rules, regulations, and requirements of the performance certificate relating to the school facilities and grounds, including but not limited to: Americans with Disabilities Act, fire inspections and related records, viable certification of occupancy or other required building use authorization, and documentation of requisite insurance coverage.
 The school facility is clean, well-maintained, and adequate for school operations.
 25 Partially Meets Standard: The school largely exhibits compliance with applicable laws, rules, regulations, and requirements of the performance certificate relating to the school facilities and grounds.
 Instances of non-compliance are minor and quickly remedied, with documentation, by the governing board.
 Additional facility maintenance and/or updates have been recommended by DBS.
 15 Does Not Meet Standard: The school exhibits frequent and/or significant failure to materially comply with applicable laws, rules, regulations, or provisions of the performance certificate relating to the school facilities and grounds; and/or matters of non-compliance are not quickly remedied, with documentation, by the governing board.
 The school facility may be in need of modification or repair required by DBS.
-0 Notes 0
+0